How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 My point is if you don’t take a sip, how will know whether it’s your cup of tea or not?

-What you can do is, make a list of the things you like to do and pick something from that (keep the illustration above in mind while making the list).
+What you can do is, take a pen and paper and make a list of the things you like to do and pick something from that (keep the illustration above in mind while making the list) and try to come up with content ideas in that niche.

 And when you feel stuck or bored with one thing, leave it and move on to the next thing on your list and just keep on repeating it until you find something that you feel neither stuck nor bored in.